build-on-aws/content/tutorials/deploy-serverless-spark-jobs-to-aws-using-github-actions/index.md

 git push --set-upstream origin feature/integration-test
 ```

-Once pushed, go to your GitHub repository and you will see a notification that the new branch `feature/integration-test` had a recent and can create a new **pull request**.
+Once pushed, go to your GitHub repository and you will see a notification that the new branch `feature/integration-test` had a recent push and can create a new **pull request**.

 ![](images/github-pull-request.png)